KjellKod/g3log/docs/API.md

 ## LOG <a name="log_flushing">flushing</a>
+The default file sink will flush each log entry at set intervals.
+The default buffer size for flushing is set to 100 entries.
+You can adjust this down to 1, or as high as makes sense for your system.
+Please see [FileSink](https://github.com/KjellKod/g3log/blob/master/src/g3log/filesink.hpp#L18)

-The default file sink will flush each log entry as it comes in.
-For different flushing policies please take a look at g3sinks [logrotate and LogRotateWithFilters](https://github.com/KjellKod/g3sinks/tree/master/sink_logrotate).
+Even more flushing policies and log rotations can be found at  g3sinks [logrotate and LogRotateWithFilters](https://github.com/KjellKod/g3sinks/tree/master/sink_logrotate).

 At shutdown all enqueued logs will be flushed to the sink.
 At a discovered fatal event (SIGSEGV et.al) all enqueued logs will be flushed to the sink.